duyet/blog/content/posts/2015/2015-06-05-minimalism-in-web-design-past-and-future.md

 Photo credit: Squarespace

 To the end, minimalism will continue to be a popular option, but is likely to evolve into a style that is a little less stark.
-As we have seen with techniques such as flat design evolving into “almost flat,” minimalist design will become richer (and more usable) as UI designers experiment with texture, color and effects – as well as moving away from symmetrical patterns.
+As we have seen with techniques such as flat design evolving into "almost flat," minimalist design will become richer (and more usable) as UI designers experiment with texture, color and effects – as well as moving away from symmetrical patterns.

 Let’s explore a few of these evolving elements below.